Polymer/old-docs-site/polymer.md

       }
     });

 The `ready` method, if included, is analogous to the [Custom Element `readyCallback`](/platform/custom-elements.html#element-registration).
-It's called the user creates and instance of your element (if it has already been registered by the browser).
+It's called when the user creates an instance of your element (if it has already been registered by the browser).

 ## {{site.project_title}} Features {#features}